Neural-Network Chemical Emulator for First-Star Formation: Robust Iterative Predictions over a Wide Density Range: Results

 To assess the general accuracy of DeepONet predictions, we evaluate prediction errors using independent test datasets consisting of $5.12 \times 10^5$ samples that were not used in training or validation.
 The relative error $\Delta_Y$ for each prediction is defined as

 where $Y$ is either $\log(T/\mathrm{K})$ or $\log(y(i))$, and the subscripts ``true" and ``pred" denote the values from numerical integration and DeepONet prediction, respectively.
-The probability density function (PDF) of $\log(\Delta_Y)$ is shown in Figure~\ref{fig:single_cell_PDF} for each variable and each density region.
+The cumulative distribution function (CDF) of $\log(\Delta_Y)$ is shown in Figure~\ref{fig:single_cell_CDF} for each variable and each density region.
 The relative errors are typically smaller than $\Delta_Y = 0.05$ and in most cases smaller than $\Delta_Y = 0.1$.

 Table~\ref{table:error} summarizes the fraction of predictions whose relative errors are below 5\% and 10\% for each variable in each density region.
-These fractions correspond to the cumulative PDF evaluated at $\Delta_Y=0.05$ and $0.1$, respectively.
+These fractions correspond to the cumulative relative frequency evaluated at $\Delta_Y=0.05$ and $0.1$, respectively.
 Except for $y(\mathrm{H}_2^+)$, more than $\sim90\%$ of the predictions have errors smaller than 10\%.
 The relatively large error for $y(\mathrm{H}_2^+)$ is expected, because this species is often extremely rare and its logarithmic value is sensitive to numerical noise.
 Nonetheless, because more than $\sim75\%$ of the $y(\mathrm{H}_2^+)$ predictions have errors below 10\% and $y(\mathrm{H}_2^+)$ is typically below $10^{-10}$, this deviation is unlikely to affect the overall evolution.

 Temperature is a key variable for star formation because it directly affects the gas pressure and hence the gas dynamics.
 Our DeepONet-based emulator reproduces the temperature with very high accuracy: in more than 99\% (97\%) of the test cases, the temperature error is below 10\% (5\%), demonstrating the effectiveness of the emulator.